 - Full Price For Phones – Just like other prepaid wireless providers, you’ll have to either bring your own device or pay full price.
 At this time they don’t provide any type of financing deal like other major providers like Verizon or AT&T. You can still get great deals on refurbished iPhones at places like Amazon or eBay.

 - Larger Data Plans Can Get Expensive – Some of their larger data plans can get expensive.
 Their “Data Savvy” plan comes with 5GB’s of data but includes no text messages at $55 per month.
-You can get an unlimited plan from T-Mobile for around $70 per month with unlimited text and minutes.
+You can get an unlimited plan from major wireless providers for around $70 per month with unlimited text and minutes.

 - Sprint’s Network Isn’t Fast Everywheree – Even though Sprint’s network does cover most major metro areas, there are many smaller cities and rural communities where there isn’t high-speed data available.
 This is when comparing Sprint’s network to those of AT&T and Verizon.